hpowell20/cs2063-master/README.md

-# cs2063-winter-2020-labs
+# CS2063 - Introduction to Mobile Application Development

-Lab details for the UNB CS2063 Introduction to Mobile Application Development
+This repository contains lab exercises for completion during the Winter 2020 session.